 Once you’ve finished Christianity Explored and are happy that the baptism service represents your own convictions about Jesus, our Rector, Martin, will confirm the baptism date with you.

 What is the Parents’ Responsibility?

-When children are baptised, their parents are asked to declare their own Christian faith and to raise the child with a clear understanding of the Christian message.
+When children are baptised, their parents are asked to declare their belief and conviction in the Biblical truths of Christianity, and they promise to raise the child with a clear understanding of the Christian message.
 They should also encourage their child to become an active member of the church family.

 What is the Function of Godparents?